Nickel-Silver & Aluminum-Plated Plaques

 The prices for these styles for various size plaques is given on the PRICE page (click here or on PRICE in gold masthead) , listed under Style Categories 1.2.7 and 1.2.8, with Price Codes MD1 & MD2.
 Or, you can fill out and submit our on-line Request a quote form.
 You can also call or email us for a price quote on a specific plaque.
-Our knowledgeable and helpful Customer Service Representatives, Christie and Regina, will respond to your request promptly.
-You can call us at 951-698-8484 or email us at firstname.lastname@example.org.
+One of our knowledgeable and helpful Customer Service Representatives, Christie.
+Regina, or Liz, will respond to your request promptly.
+You can call us at 951-698-8484 or email us at email@example.com.

 We will work with you to design and build the exact plaque you want.
 We would like to make your plaque, and we are confident that you will be pleased with it.
 We take great pride in every product we make for our valued clients.
 We offer a 2 year warranty on all our products, and our indoor plaques will last many decades without degradation.

 You can go to another Section or Gallery page by clicking on an item in the pull-down menus in the gold masthead at the top of the page.
 You can search for a specific plaque type (e.g., "FBI" ) by entering the key word in the search box in the upper right of the gold masthead.
 You can view a list and use the navigation bar for all 24 Gallery types by viewing the silver box on the left side of the HOME page.
 You can also view different types of plaques for different customer groups (e.g., State Courts or US Coast Guard) by clicking on the TYPE section in the gold masthead above.
 You can view a description of all of the different plaque styles by clicking on the plaque STYLE section also listed in the gold masthead.